U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 With its original 1875 building at the heart of campus, Indiana University of Pennsylvania receives frequent national accolades and recognition.
-IUP is home to more than 13,000 students and provides special academic challenges through the Robert E. Cook Honors College.
+IUP is home to more than 15,000 students and provides special academic challenges through the Robert E. Cook Honors College.
 IUP is the largest institution in Pennsylvania's System of Higher Education and the only university authorized to confer doctoral degrees.
-IUP has more than 100 majors, varied internship and study abroad programs, 40 master's degree programs, and eight doctoral degrees.
+IUP has more than 100 majors, varied internship and study abroad programs, over 50 master's degree programs, and 11 doctoral degrees.
 IUP is home to the John Murtha Center for Homeland Security and is a center of excellence in Information Assurance.

 |School type||public, coed college|

 When applying to Indiana University of Pennsylvania, it's important to note the application deadline is rolling.
-The application fee at Indiana University of Pennsylvania is $45.
-It is less selective, with an acceptance rate of 58.3 percent.
+Scores for either the ACT or SAT test are due May 1.
+The application fee at Indiana University of Pennsylvania is $50.
+It is less selective, with an acceptance rate of 61 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Indiana University of Pennsylvania is 19:1, and the school has 26.4 percent of its classes with fewer than 20 students.
-The most popular majors at Indiana University of Pennsylvania include: Business, Management, Marketing, and Related Support Services; Social Sciences; Health Professions and Related Programs; Visual and Performing Arts; and Communication, Journalism, and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 74.8 percent.
+The student-faculty ratio at Indiana University of Pennsylvania is 18:1, and the school has 26.9 percent of its classes with fewer than 20 students.
+The most popular majors at Indiana University of Pennsylvania include: Business, Management, Marketing, and Related Support Services; Social Sciences; Health Professions and Related Programs; Education; and Visual and Performing Arts.
+The average freshman retention rate, an indicator of student satisfaction, is 75.3 percent.

 |Student gender distribution|